FreskyZ/fine/docs/build-script.md

      </xs:complexType>
    </xs:element>
    ```
-   2. then a `dipatch(ctx: Ctx<MyState>): Promise<void>` is generated to dispatch method+path, see any app server/index.ts,
+   2. then several `dispatch(ctx: Ctx<MyState>): Promise<void>` is generated to
-      tsc will raise error if any function is missing, parameter count is incorrect, parameter type is incorrect or return type is incorrect (void or not void)
+      dispatch method+path, tsc will raise error if any function is missing,
+      parameter count is incorrect, parameter type is incorrect or return type is incorrect (void or not void)

+### (Legacy) `core-app` border

+1. this border theoretically should use typescript project reference feature, *BUT*,
+   1. this feature is not publically available in compiler api (or node api)
+      (actually the whole compiler api is not very documented)
+   2. investigate in source code is complex, also I currently did not find internal documents about this feature.
+   3. this feature will also add a ".tsBuildInfo" file in root directory,
+      which kind of do not meet my project's "no any config files" designment

+2. so it actually uses a node dynamic import (actually `require` function is always dynamic), which works like
+    ```js
+    require(`../${app}/server`).dispatch(ctx)
+    ```
+    1. for tsc, it only processes es6 `import` statement, it recognize `require` as a known function (in `lib.node.d.ts`) and pass by
+    2. for mypack, I only recognize `require(".` while this expression requires a string template, so it pass by
+    3. at runtime, node will try to load the module if it is not loaded and load from cache if previous loaded,
+       simply delete the cache will make node load the module again next time, while invalidate cache is very easy after admin mechanism:
+    ```js
+    admin.on('reload-server', app => { delete require.cache[require.resolve(...app...)]; })
+    ```

-### `app-server-app-client` border
+### `app-server-client` border

-1. this border actually is THE `server-core`, but here it means enable client code to call something like `api.getValue` which
+1. this border actually is THE core module, but here it means enable client code to call something like `api.getValue` which
    have same signature as app server's `getValue` function except server side have additional `ctx` parameter to hold some context values
 2. this is also implemented by code generation and calling helper wrapper over `fetch` with authentication token (see auth.md),
    after 2 side code generation and type sharing (any app/api.d.ts), they have same experience as calling function in one executable file